The role of ecstasy in yoga

-As the body is purified through spiritual practices, the channels (nadis) which carry prana in the body become increasingly pure and become wider.
+As the body is purified through spiritual practices, the channels (nadis) which carry prana in the body, become increasingly pure widen.
 They become able to carry a greater flow of energy through the body.
 As this happens, there can initially be many symptoms such as a feeling of heat in the body, or tingling sensations on the surface of the skin, or rushes of energy through the body.
 Gradually, as the purification process deepens, we begin to feel the flow of prana as ecstasy in the body.
-To begin with these feelings of ecstasy can be quite localized, felt as an ecstatic connection between two places, or radiating out, in an ecstatic way from one place such as the heart.
+To begin with, these feelings of ecstasy can be quite localized, felt as an ecstatic connection between two places, or radiating out, in an ecstatic way from one place such as the heart or the spinal cord.
 Over time, this feeling of ecstasy will deepen and encompass a wider area, until eventually it will fill the whole body.

 Even then ecstasy will not be present all of the time, or be experienced in the same way all of the time.
 There will be times when it is experienced as a powerful rush of energy flowing up through the body.
 These are sometimes referred to as “kundalini rushes”.
 At other times the ecstasy will be experienced as a gentle glow throughout the body, or even radiating into the air surrounding the body.
 It can feel as if every cell is vibrating with joy.
 However it is experienced, it is simply a product of the subtle neurobiology being purified by our spiritual practices.